t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 ```

 Cross-entropy is a common loss function in language modeling, but when it's
-used to report on model performance, you will most often see it transformed
+used to report on model performance you will most often see it transformed into
-into **perplexity**, which is cross-entropy's exponentiation:
+**perplexity**.
+Perplexity is cross-entropy's exponentiation:

 $$
 Perplexity = 2^{H_{\text{cross}}}
 $$

-Perplexity is the average number of choices a model has to make to predict the
+The value this produces is the average number of choices a model has to make to
-next token in a sequence.
-Below, we calculate perplexity over the average of
+predict the next token in a generated sequence.
+Below, we calculate perplexity
-cross-entropy scores from the sampling run above.
+over the average cross-entropy scores form the sampling run above.

 ```{code-cell}
 perplexity = pd.DataFrame(results)